 In this series we’ve been talking about Overcoming though the Word of Our Testimonies.
-Last week I sent an email to you (my subscribers), asking you to share your testimonies.
+Last week I sent an email to my subscribers, asking you to share your testimonies.
 I was surprised and blown away by this particular testimony I received from Christin Baker.
 Although I haven’t known her for long, it is hard to miss the grace and humility that radiates from her.
 She is a beautiful picture of what overcoming means.
 I know you will love her story just as much as I did.

 The other day I sent my friend a Facebook message before preparing lunch for my kids.
 Just a quick note letting her know that I was thinking about her, and that I had a special gift for her birthday that she celebrated a few days prior.
 Her response stopped me dead in my tracks.
 “My mom is gone today with God.
 Pray for me.”
 My mind was racing.
 What happened?
 What went wrong?
 How could this be?
 I immediately called her on the phone.
 It was then that she informed me that her mother had suddenly passed away that morning.
 We prayed and cried together.
 Those moments with her on the phone brought back thoughts of my own father’s death when I was fifteen.
 The memories flooded my mind like a rushing wave… “I love you.”
 My dad managed to utter these words through his cracked voice as his eyes filled with tears.
 Those were the last words he spoke to me and my siblings as we headed off to school.
 We were surprised to see him up that morning.
 He was battling Hepatitis C and liver disease.
 Our life that past year consisted of hospital visits, doctor’s appointments, medication refills, and waiting…waiting in hopeful expectation that he would receive a liver transplant.
 But it never came.
 Our family den became his makeshift bedroom, as climbing stairs became too much for him.
 Most mornings when mom took us to school, he was asleep, fatigued from the disease that riddled his body.
 But that morning he was up, writing in his notebook.
 His frail body was hunched over as he put his pen down and gathered the strength to stand.
 He gave us each hugs and kisses, and waved goodbye as we headed out the door.
 He passed away later that day while we were at school.
 We all in some way or another have experienced that dark, ominous shadow of grief.
 The loss of a child, a spouse, a parent, a or close friend.
 The somber shadow of death and mourning hovers over us, blanketing us with a heavy shroud of sorrow and sadness.